1. What is the Lease with a Right to Purchase Program?

 4. How much does it cost to participate in the RTP Program?

-We have a one-time Application Fee of $75 per household that must be paid online as part of the application process.
+We have a one-time Application Fee between $75-$99 per household that must be paid online as part of the application process.
 This Application Fee covers all applicants in the household and is nonrefundable.

-Please note that in California, the Application Fee is $45 if there is only one applicant in the household and $75 if there are two or more applicants in the household.
+Please note in California, the Application Fee is $45 if there is only one applicant in the household.

 5. Why might my application be denied?